crownstone/bluenet/docs/CHOICES.md

 This means that if the tick count is higher than 0, the period is decreased.
 While if the tick count is below zero (or actually a number above half the period number of ticks), the period is increased.
 This basically is a control system, that has to be properly tweaked, or else it can get instable.

+## Soft fuses

+There are several things we can monitor for protection: current and temperature.
+The IGBTs have a PTC or NTC to measure the temperature, and the chip has an on board temperature sensor.
+Temperature rises relatively slowly and should be the last line of defense.
+Current can be measured quickly (in order of ms), but interference can cause false readings, leading to a slower response time to avoid false positives.

+When the chip temperature is too high, the most likely cause is that a large current went through the relay for an extended period, while the Crownstone was unable to get rid of the generated heat.

+When the IGBT temperature is too high, the most likely cause is that a large current went thought the IGBTs for some time, while no over current was measured.
+In this case, the dimmer will be turned off.

+### Relay

+The relay (and dimmer) will be turned off when:

+- The current exceeds 16A.
+- The chip temperature is too high.

+A flag will be set, and the relay, nor the dimmer will be allowed to be turned on again.

+### Dimmer

+The dimmer will be turned off when:

+- The current exceeds about 0.5A.
+- The IGBT temperature is too high.

+There is a slight chance, however, that the dimmer is broken and unable to be switched off.
+This is why the relay is turned on as well (and remains on).
+This outranks the relay being turned off (or remain off) by the other events.
+This makes sure the overheating will be minimized, as the relay path generated the least heat.